NafisHandoko/markdown-previewer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You just need to open <a href="https://nafishandoko.github.io/random-quote/">this project demo</a>.
-After it loads properly, you can see a quote and its author that you can change by clicking on `New Quote` button.
-You can also share the quote on your twitter account by clicking the `twitter icon button`
+You just need to open <a href="https://react-mdpreviewer.netlify.app/">this project demo</a>.
+After it loads properly, you can start writing or editing existing markdown template on the `editor` textarea.
+And you can see the result on the `previewer` textarea right after the `editor` textarea.

 <p align="right">(<a href="#top">back to top</a>)</p>